wjhou/ICon/README.md

 ## Consistency Evaluation

 Observation and attribute annotation are required for consistency evaluation.
-Specify the positions of two outputs from two systems, and run the following code:
+Specify the positions of the outputs a report generation system, and run the following code:
-- o1: output of system 1
-- o2: output of system 2
+- output: output of the system
 ```
-python eval_consistency o1 o2
+python eval_consistency output
 ```

 ## Model Checkpoints